-Currently, the annual COLA is suspended.
-When your retirement plan is more than 80% funded, you will receive your annual COLA at your retirement anniversary date, plus one month.
+Currently, an annual COLA equal to 1/4th of the full calculated COLA is paid.
+When your retirement plan is more than 75% funded, you will receive the full annual COLA.
+COLA is paid at your retirement anniversary date (or COLA eligibility age, if that date is later), plus one month.